Lanczos algorithm for lattice QCD matrix elements: Conclusions

 The methodology presented here applies straightforwardly to lattice four-point functions or higher-point functions.
 Such cases may be treated simply by considering the higher-point functions as three-point functions of a composite operator involving powers of transfer matrices, e.g.~$J_1 T^{\delta} J_2$ with $\delta$ the operator-operator separation.

-As discussed in \cref{sec:lanczos:matrix-elements}, the Lanczos method requires three-point functions evaluated at every sink time up to whatever desired stopping point.
-This means that while existing disconnected three-point function datasets can be analyzed with Lanczos immediately, the standard strategy of generating data at only some sink times when using sequential source methods is incompatible with Lanczos.
-All sink times required for Lanczos provide useful signal---small ones to control excited states and large ones because there is no SNR degradation---and the additional computation is not wasted.
+As discussed in \cref{sec:lanczos:matrix-elements}, the Lanczos method requires three-point functions evaluated with regular spacing in sink and operator times.
+This means that while existing disconnected three-point function datasets can be analyzed with Lanczos immediately, the standard strategy of generating data at only some sink times when using sequential source methods means that Lanczos will be awkward to apply to existing connected three-point datasets.
 If the method proves as effective as our results suggest, data generation strategies should be adjusted to take advantage.

 As noted in \cref{sec:lattice}, the approximate eigenstates resolved by Lanczos can be separated into states admitting a physical interpretation and states which are clearly noise artifacts.
 The Lanczos transfer matrix approximation acts as a Hermitian operator on the physical subspace but acts with complex eigenvalues and distinct left- and right-eigenvectors on the noise artifact subspace.
 This provides an exact representation of a noisy correlation function as a sum of purely decaying exponentials plus terms which oscillate to capture the effects of noise.
 The ability to distinguish spurious and non-spurious states---through identification of the Hermitian subspace and the Cullum-Willoughby test---then provides a mechanism for isolating and removing unphysical noise effects.
-This provides a mechanistic explanation, complementary to the formal projection operation description discussed in Ref.~\cite{Wagman:2024rid}, for how Lanczos avoids SNR degradation.
-The accurate convergence of Lanczos results for physical states even in the presence of statistical noise may be a manifestation of the so-called ``Lanczos phenomenon''~\cite{Cullum:1981,Cullum:1985,Druskin:1991,Parlett:1995}: the accurate convergence of an identifiable subset of Lanczos results in the face of numerical errors that might be expected to spoil the results entirely.
+This provides a mechanistic explanation, complementary to the formal projection operation description discussed in Ref.~\cite{Wagman:2024rid}, for the noise properties of Lanczos estimators with large iteration counts.
+The apparent convergence of Lanczos results for physical states even in the presence of statistical noise may be a manifestation of the so-called ``Lanczos phenomenon''~\cite{Cullum:1981,Cullum:1985,Druskin:1991,Parlett:1995}: the accurate convergence of an identifiable subset of Lanczos results in the face of numerical errors that might be expected to spoil the results entirely.